eerpini/node/doc/api/child_process.markdown

 done with care and by default will talk over the fd represented an environmental variable `NODE_CHANNEL_FD` on the child process.
 The input and output on this fd is expected to be line delimited JSON objects.

+The `execArgv` property in the `options` object contains the command line arguments that will be passed to the child process and will override parent's process.execArgv, these command line arguments will be concatenated with `args`

 [EventEmitter]: events.html#events_class_events_eventemitter